 - 2021 dates: TBA (was Oct 19-24 in 2020)

 - See also: Vinyl & Music festival | Waves Vienna

 Back in the early 19th century, no A&R man sat in the Palais Collalto twiddling his cravat and thought, “This Mozart kid has promise; we should get hold of a demo tape”.

 Music has changed.
 And Vienna with it.

 Once in a while, it pays to look beyond the stylish classical concerts and magnificent operas, and dive into the city’s independent music scene.
 For example, at the Austrian Indie label Week.
-This took place for the first time in 2019 and looks set to be a regular annual event.
+This took place for the first time in 2019, repeated in 2020, and so looks set to be a regular date on the annual calendar.

-Labels featured this year include Rhythm & Poetry, Mai Lei Bel, Silvertree Records, monkey./Blind Rope Records, Mars Music Productions and Problembär Records.
+Labels featured last time out included Rhythm & Poetry, Mai Lei Bel, Silvertree Records, monkey./Blind Rope Records, Mars Music Productions and Problembär Records.

 The venue for Indie Label Week is the Reigen, also home to most of the gigs in the Vienna Blues Spring Festival.
 If you want to combine your visit with something a little older or furrier, then Schönbrunn Palace and Schönbrunn Zoo are close by.

 I don’t have dates yet for the Indie Label Week 2021, though expect them to fire up the amplifiers sometime in October.